surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 ..
 NOTE::

-    If a `primary key`_ was explicitly declared, the partition column has to be a component of the primary key.
+    If a :ref:`primary key <crate-reference:constraints-primary-key>` was explicitly declared, the partition column has to be a component of the primary key.

 A value identifying the target partition column *should* be defined in the ``COPY FROM`` statement using the ``PARTITION`` clause::